pivotal-cf/docs-pks/understanding-upgrades.hbs.md

 * Not a monolithic upgrade.
 This helps isolate the root cause of an error when troubleshooting upgrades.
-For example, when a cluster-related upgrade error occurs during a full upgrade, the entire Tanzu Kubernetes Grid Integrated Edition tile upgrade might fail.
+For example, when a cluster-related upgrade error occurs during a full upgrade, the entire {{  vars.product }} tile upgrade might fail.

 {{{{raw}}}} <!--  Note: The formatting on this page breaks when notes are configured the normal way. --> {{{{/raw}}}}
 <p class="note warning">
 <strong>Warning:</strong> If you deactivate the default full upgrade
-and upgrade only the TKGI control plane, you must upgrade all your TKGI-provisioned Kubernetes clusters before the next Tanzu Kubernetes Grid Integrated Edition tile upgrade.
-Deactivating the default full upgrade and upgrading only the TKGI control plane cause the TKGI version tagged in your Kubernetes clusters to fall behind the Tanzu Kubernetes Grid Integrated Edition tile version.
+and upgrade only the TKGI control plane, you must upgrade all your TKGI-provisioned Kubernetes clusters before the next {{  vars.product }} tile upgrade.
+Deactivating the default full upgrade and upgrading only the TKGI control plane cause the TKGI version tagged in your Kubernetes clusters to fall behind the {{  vars.product }} tile version.
 If your TKGI-provisioned Kubernetes clusters fall more than one version behind the tile, TKGI cannot upgrade the clusters.
 </p>